 by Andrew Ellis

-The farther you drive into northern Minnesota, the more you’ll find yourself surrounded by trees, lakes, and never-ending roads and trails, and the Brainerd Lakes Area is no exception.
-When you want to escape the city for a taste of the come-stay-a-while vibe of relaxing by a lakeside, you’re in luck.
+The farther you drive north, the more you’ll be surrounded by lakes and never-ending trails.
+And the Brainerd Lakes Area is no exception.
+Here, you are in luck when you want to escape the city to taste the come-stay-for-a-while vibe of relaxing by the lakeside in northern Minnesota.

-It’s a slowed-down pace, but there really is no better way to enjoy the great outdoors of Minnesota.
-And if you’re going to be getting around on your bike, you can go at any speed you choose.
-Also, the number of lakes in the area makes it easy to find a place to drop a line in the water.
+It’s a slowed-down pace, and no better way to enjoy the great outdoors than visiting Brainerd, MN.
+Plus, if you’re looking for a one-tank getaway, it is easy to park your car and get around on your bike.
+Also, the number of lakes in the area makes finding a place to drop a line in the water easy.

 More about the bike-friendly Brainerd Lakes Area

 With many bike-friendly street routes to get you to and from the area hotels in the Brainerd-Baxter.
-You will also the famous Paul Bunyan Trail, which takes you all the way to Bemidji, and the Mississippi River Trail, easy to access here.
+You will also find the famous Paul Bunyan Trail, which takes you all the way to Bemidji, and easy access to the Mississippi River Trail is also here.

-The area also caters to those who may want to cool down with an indoor activity or have a more relaxing evening.
+The area also caters to those wanting to cool down with an indoor activity or have a more relaxing evening.
 You can enjoy a great meal and a view of North Long Lake or Gull Lake simultaneously with one of their lakeside restaurants.
-If you want some more local culture, there are plenty of art exhibits, plays, and more shown in the area.
+If you want more local culture, plenty of art exhibits, plays, and more are shown in the area.
 And don’t forget the shops, either.
 There are plenty of unique shops where you can find the perfect souvenir.

 Biking opportunities in the bike-friendly Brainerd Lakes Area

 Get your bike and get ready to pedal.
 Brainerd has plenty for you to do.
 You can take on some mountain bike trails, start the journey up Paul Bunyan Trail, and use road loops to explore the area on your own.

 Paul Bunyan Trail